DavidMercier/NIMS/doc/models.rst

 between the applied load and the displacement during an indentation test of an elastic material.

-They proposed to expressed the reduced Young's modulus :math:`E^{*}` (in :math:`\text{GPa} = \text{N/m}^2`) as a function of the contact area and the contact stiffness :
+They proposed to expressed the reduced Young's modulus :math:`E^{*}` (in :math:`\text{GPa} = \text{N/m}^2`) as a function of the contact area and the contact stiffness:

     .. math:: E^{*} = \frac{1}{2} \sqrt\frac{\pi}{A} S
             :label: experimental_youngs_modulus

-Then, Oliver and Pharr [#Pharr_1992]_, [#OliverPharr_1992]_ democratized this formulae after introducing a correction factor identified by King [#King_1987]_ :
+Then, Oliver and Pharr [#Pharr_1992]_, [#OliverPharr_1992]_ democratized this formulae after introducing a correction factor identified by King [#King_1987]_:

     .. math:: E^{*} = \frac{1}{{2\beta}} \sqrt\frac{\pi}{A} S
             :label: experimental_youngs_modulus_OP